rtgodwin/rtgodwin.github.io/_docs/7010oldexams.md

 For the 2025 Fall midterm: the exam covers everything up to "Critical Values" (slide 19 in simple hypothesis testing)

-Ignore the following questions when you review past midterms:
+For the final exam, ignore the following questions when you review past midterms:
-- 2022 Fall: 5, 6
+- 2022 Winter: ignore the entire exam
-- 2019 Midterm 2: All questions except 2
+- 2020: ignore all questions except #1
-- 2016 midterm 2
+- 2016 Mid 2: ignore #8
-- 2015 midterm 2
-- 2014 midterm 2

 [Midterm Formula Sheet](https://rtgodwin.com/7010/exams/midformula.pdf)